darshbs/f1-analytics-hub/README.md

 **F1 Analytics Hub** is a portfolio-grade data science project that pulls official Formula 1 data using the **FastF1** library, stores it in a structured **SQLite** database, serves it through a **FastAPI** REST backend, and visualizes everything in a dark-themed **React** frontend built to feel like an actual F1 broadcast dashboard.

 This isn't just a stats table.
-It's a full data engineering pipeline — from raw telemetry to interactive charts — covering 5 seasons of F1 data (2020–2024), with team lineage support, multi-season filtering, and official team color mapping throughout.
+It's a full data engineering pipeline — from raw telemetry to interactive charts — covering 7 seasons of F1 data (2020–2026), with team lineage support, global season filtering, official team colors, and a live race countdown.

 ---